apache/trafficcontrol/docs/source/api/cachegroups_id_deliveryservices.rst

 ``POST``
 ========
-Assigns a Cache Group to one or more Delivery Services
+Assigns a :term:`Cache Group` to one or more Delivery Services

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"